 Lately it has become very famous the term hard fork.
 Because of this we are going to explain that it is a hard fork in bitcoin trying to make it as clear as possible.

-To start with the most basic, we define a fork as a fork.
+To start with the most basic, we define a fork as a bifurcation.
 In programming this refers to the process by which a source code of a program is copied, which in this case would be the bitcoin platform.

 Forks can have two intentions; clone the bitcoin code to create a new cryptocurrency from it or update the existing code.